-Year 12 is often seen as a year of stress for teens and their families, but these tips will help you and your teen not just survive, but thrive!
+Year 12 is often seen as a year of stress for teens and their families.
+These tips will help you and your teen not just survive, but thrive!

 Take a bearing